-Big Data can use data of any kind — structured or unstructured, email clicks or in-store purchases.
-The end goal of Big Data analytics is to find actionable insights, i.e. data trends that reveal changes you can implement to improve your business.
-These insights are the basis of data-driven decision-making — making objective business decisions, such as whether or not to change suppliers, based on data trends that’ll give you a competitive advantage.
+Big Data can use data of any kind — structured or unstructured, from email clicks to in-store purchases.
+The end goal of Big Data analytics is to find actionable insights like data trends that reveal changes you can implement to improve your business.
+These insights are the basis of data-driven decision-making — they help users make objective business decisions, such as whether or not to change suppliers, based on data trends that’ll give them a competitive advantage.

-In order to produce more detailed and powerful insights, new technologies like machine learning and artificial intelligence are being used.
+In order to produce more detailed and powerful insights, new technologies like machine learning and artificial intelligence are being used by more industries.
 These technologies help sort through the seemingly overwhelming amount of data points and find patterns that even some of the most skilled data scientists can’t.

 The 4 V’s of Big Data

-When defining Big Data more in-depth, there are certain characteristics that you can point to.
+When defining Big Data more in-depth, there are certain characteristics that you can sink your teeth into to get a better understanding.
 These are known as the 4 V’s of Big Data: